manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-15-fischer_information.md

 ### Proposing an estimator

 An estimator is typically just a function $f : X^N \rightarrow \theta$, which maps a set of observations to a specific parameter.
 Yet in certain cases, it may be less practical to work with the raw data and we instead want to preprocess it.
 We may even use a statistic to summarize the data, i.e. $T: X^N \rightarrow \mathcal{T}$.
 This may simplify the design of an estimator significantly as we now only have to consider a single or a few statistics.
 Yet, do we lose information by just considering the statistic?
 Most information should always be within the raw data, right?
-This is indeed true (according to Fisher information) !
+This is indeed true (according to Fisher information)!

 <div class="theorem">
- (Data-processing inequality):   Be $X$ an random variable and be $T(X)$ an arbitrary transformation independent of $\theta$.
+ (Data-processing inequality):   Be $X$ a random variable and be $T(X)$ an arbitrary transformation independent of $\theta$.
 Then
  $$ F_{T(X)}(\theta) \leq F_X(\theta)$$
 Where for matrices we use the standard Loewner order i.e. $A \leq B \iff A - B$ is positive semi-definite.
-The inequality is an equality if and only if $T$ is a sufficient statistic.
+The inequality is equality if and only if $T$ is a sufficient statistic.
 </div>
 [proof]
 As the Fisher information satisfies the additive chain rule it follows that for any random variable $Y$ we have that <br />
 $$ F_{Y, X}(\theta) = F_{Y| X}(\theta) + F_{X}(\theta) \geq F_X(\theta)$$ <br />
-where the inequality holds because $F_{Y| X}(\theta)$ is postive semi definite.
+where the inequality holds because $F_{Y| X}(\theta)$ is positive semi-definite.
 Thus it follows that <br />
 $$ F_{T(X)}(\theta) \leq F_{T(X), X}(\theta) = \underbrace{F_{T(X)|X}(\theta)}_{=0} + F_X(\theta) = F_X(\theta).$$ <br />
 Here $F_{T(X)|X}(\theta) = 0$ as $T(X)$ is a deterministic transform of $X$ and thus independent of $\theta$ given $X$.
 [/proof]

-So that's nice that Fisher information does indeed follow our intuition.
+So that's nice that Fisher's information does indeed follow our intuition.
 So let's start to do inference.
 The most common type to obtain an estimator $f$ of data is the maximum likelihood method.
 We typically propose some family of parametric models $\mathcal{F} =\{ p_\theta \mid \theta \in \theta \}$, given some data $x_1, \cdots, x_n \sim p$ we then select

 $$ \hat{\theta} = \arg\max_{\theta \in \theta} \sum_{i=1}^n \log p_\theta(x_i)$$